-Behind the bar of a hotel called La Banane on the island of Sainte Marie off the east coast of Madagascar can be found a very rare species, the rum drinking geckos.
-The hotel is barely a stones throw from the port and these geckos certainly drink like sailors.
+Behind the bar of a hotel called La Banane on the island of Sainte Marie off the East coast of Madagascar, a very rare species is found.
+The rum drinking gecko calls this place home.
+The hotel where they live is barely a stone’s throw from the port and these geckos certainly drink like sailors.

-On finishing my rum I proceed to the next one along the line and all of a sudden another gecko appeared.
-I’m not sure if it was the same drinker or another one but the same thing happened, lapping up a drop of rum disappearing behind the bottle again.
+On finishing my rum, I proceed to the next one along the line and suddenly another gecko appeared.
+I’m not sure if it was the same drinker or another one, but the same thing happened, lapping up a drop of rum before disappearing behind the bottle again.

-When I pointed out what was happening to the barmaid she just looked and laughed but if one seemed to be hanging around the same bottle for too long she shooed him along, a kind of you have had enough for now sir.
+When I pointed out what was happening to the barmaid, she just looked and laughed, but if one seemed to hang around the same bottle for too long she shooed him along.
+A kind of you have had enough for now, sir.

 Most of the week I spend on spent on Ile Sainte Maire involved seeing these keen rum drinkers as it rained heavily near every afternoon.

 The behaviour was always the same.
 After a rum had been poured, a gecko appeared shortly afterwards to mop up any left on the top of the bottle before going back to the comfort of the space behind the bottle.